-Any member of the household has been evicted from federally assisted housing in the last 3 years for drug-related criminal activity.
-HUD permits, but does not require, LMHA to admit an otherwise- eligible family if the household member has completed an LMHA-approved drug rehabilitation program or the circumstances that led to eviction no longer exist (e.g., the person involved in the criminal activity no longer lives in the household).
+HUD requires LMHA deny assistance when any member of a household has been evicted from federally assisted housing in the last 3 years for drug-related criminal activity.
+HUD permits but does not require LMHA to admit an otherwise-eligible family if the household member has completed a LMHA-approved drug rehabilitation program or the circumstances that led to eviction no longer exist (e.g. the person involved in the criminal activity no longer lives in the household).